wp-plugins/teachpress/readme.txt

 * New: Related pages for publications
 * New: Related pages for courses
 * New: ISSN field for publications
-* Changed: Many little changes in the enrollment form (now display.php)
+* Changed: Many small changes in the enrollment form (now display.php)
-* Changed: Many file names
-* Changed: Better script loading
+* Changed: Smarter script loading
-* Bugfix: Fixed bug when you add a student manually
+* Bugfix: Fixed a bug when you add a student manually
-* Bugfix: Fixed bug in sort order of terms
+* Bugfix: Fixed bug in the sort order of terms
 * Bugfix: Fixed charset and collation for teachpress tables
-* Bugfix: Fixed bug when parent and child course has the same name
+* Bugfix: Fixed bug when parent and child course have the same name
 * Killed: URL field for courses
 = 0.32.0 =
 * Changed: Design for course overview